solstice333/StatementParser/README.md

 $ python3 -m unittest discover -v -p "*_test.py"
 ```

+If using pycharm, create a new virtual environment.
+Go to `preferences` -> `Project: StatementParser` -> `Project Interpreter`.
+Click the gear icon next to the `Project Interpreter` dropdown field and click `Add`.
+Select the `New Environment` radio button.
+Base interpreter should point to a Python 3.6.4 installation.
+Click `OK`.
+Open a pycharm terminal to install pdfx in the virtual environment: `$ python3 -m pip install pdfx`.

-If using pycharm, right click on the `tests` folder in the project navigation and click on `Create 'Unittests in tests'`.
+Right click on the `tests` directory in the project navigation and click on `Create 'Unittests in tests'`.
 In the pattern field, put `*_test.py`.
+Click `OK`.
 Right click on the `tests` folder again, and click `Run 'Unittests in tests'`.

 For a simple demo, try: